 Joe Kiani founded Masimo in 1989 as a private "garage start-up" company because he was convinced that the use of adaptive signal processing in the measurement of physiological parameters could solve the problems of low perfusion and motion, which had long plagued in-vivo monitoring and especially pulse oximetry, the measurement of the oxygen saturation of arterial blood.
-His solution, Masimo SET® Measure-through Motion and Low Perfusion™ pulse oximetry, has been shown in more than 100 independent and objective studies to outperform other pulse oximetry technologies.1 Today, Masimo SET® helps clinicians monitor more than 200 million patients in healthcare settings around the world each year,2 and is the primary pulse oximetry technology at 9 of the top 10 hospitals as ranked in the 2021-2022 U.S. News & World Report Best Hospitals Honor Roll.3
+His solution, Masimo SET® Measure-through Motion* and Low Perfusion™ pulse oximetry, has been shown in more than 100 independent and objective studies to outperform other pulse oximetry technologies.1 Today, Masimo SET® helps clinicians monitor more than 200 million patients in healthcare settings around the world each year,2 and is the primary pulse oximetry technology at 9 of the top 10 hospitals as ranked in the 2021-2022 U.S. News & World Report Best Hospitals Honor Roll.3

 rainbow®, introduced in 2005, allows additional parameters to be noninvasively and continuously monitored.
 Advanced signal processing algorithms and unique adaptive filters work together to isolate, identify, and quantify various types of hemoglobin.

 Masimo continues to expand what can be monitored and how.
-Root, for example, was built from the ground up to be as flexible and expandable as possible, with Iris™ ports and Masimo Open Connect® (MOC-9®) to facilitate the addition of other Masimo and third-party monitoring technologies.
+Root, for example, was built from the ground up to be as flexible and expandable as possible, with Iris® ports and Masimo Open Connect® (MOC-9®) to facilitate the addition of other Masimo and third-party monitoring technologies.
 Key Masimo additions include:

 O3 may help clinicians monitor cerebral oxygenation in situations in which pulse oximetry alone may not be fully indicative of the oxygen in the brain.

-ISA™ capnography for sidestream CO2 and gas monitoring features NomoLine™ technology for extended monitoring and cost-effective consumables.
+ISA™ capnography with sidestream CO2 and gas monitoring features NomoLine technology for extended monitoring and cost-effective consumables.

 Joining the expanding set of monitoring possibilities are redefined and extended connectivity and automation solutions driven by the Hospital Automation platform.
-Masimo iSirona™ and Iris® Gateway gather medical data from devices throughout the hospital, including bedside Masimo and third-party devices and ADT systems, and convert and transfer them to a central repository, the EMR, thus automating clinician access to a more complete picture of each patient.
-To those abilities, Masimo Patient SafetyNet™* with Replica™ adds hospital-wide remote monitoring, robust telehealth capabilities with multi-way video conferencing, and two-way remote clinician notification from a central server and customizable view stations, and mobile devices.
+Masimo iSirona™ and Iris® Gateway gather medical data from devices throughout the hospital, including bedside Masimo and third-party devices and ADT systems, and convert and transfer them to a central repository, the EMR, automating clinician access to a more complete picture of each patient.
+To those abilities, Masimo Patient SafetyNet™† with Replica® adds hospital-wide remote monitoring, robust telehealth capabilities with multi-way video conferencing, and two-way remote clinician notification from a central server, customizable view stations, and mobile devices.
 Halo ION® aggregates trend data from multiple physiologic parameters into a single, continuous score for each patient, configured according to hospital policy and displayed and dynamically updated at Patient SafetyNet central view stations and on Replica devices.

 Estimate: Masimo data on file.